fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程三.md

 &emsp;&emsp;`numpy.cov(m, y=None, rowvar=True, bias=False, ddof=None, fweights=None, aweights=None)`: Estimate a covariance matrix, given data and weights.
 &emsp;&emsp;Covariance indicates the level to which two variables vary together.
 If we examine N-dimensional samples, X = [x1, x2, ... xN]^T, then the covariance matrix element Cij is the covariance of xi and xj.
 The element Cii is the variance of xi.
 Parameters:

-m : array_like.
-A 1-D or 2-D array containing multiple variables and observations.
-Each row of m represents a variable, and each column a single observation of all those variables.
-Also see rowvar below. y : array_like, optional.
-An additional set of variables and observations. y has the same form as that of m. rowvar : bool, optional.
-If rowvar is True (default), then each row represents a variable, with observations in the columns.
-Otherwise, the relationship is transposed: each column represents a variable, while the rows contain observations. bias : bool, optional.
-Default normalization (False) is by (N - 1), where N is the number of observations given (unbiased estimate).
-If bias is True, then normalization is by N. These values can be overridden by using the keyword ddof in numpy versions >= 1.5. ddof : int, optional.
+- `m`: array_like.
+A `1-D` or `2-D` array containing multiple variables and observations.
+Each row of `m` represents a variable, and each column a single observation of all those variables.
+- `y`: array_like, optional.
+An additional set of variables and observations. y has the same form as that of m.
+- `rowvar`: bool, optional.
+If rowvar is `True` (default), then each row represents a variable, with observations in the columns.
+Otherwise, the relationship is transposed: each column represents a variable, while the rows contain observations.
+- `bias`: bool, optional.
+Default normalization `(False)` is by `(N - 1)`, where `N` is the number of observations given (unbiased estimate).
+If `bias` is `True`, then normalization is by `N`.
+These values can be overridden by using the keyword ddof in numpy versions >= 1.5.
+- `ddof`: int, optional.
 If not None the default value implied by bias is overridden.
-Note that ddof=1 will return the unbiased estimate, even if both fweights and aweights are specified, and ddof=0 will return the simple average.
-See the notes for the details.
+Note that `ddof=1` will return the unbiased estimate, even if both fweights and aweights are specified, and `ddof=0` will return the simple average.
 The default value is None.
-New in version 1.5. fweights : array_like, int, optional.
-1-D array of integer freguency weights; the number of times each observation vector should be repeated.
-New in version 1.10. aweights : array_like, optional.
-1-D array of observation vector weights.
-These relative weights are typically large for observations considered "important" and smaller for observations considered less "important".
-If ddof=0 the array of weights can be used to assign probabilities to observation vectors.
-New in version 1.10.
+- `fweights`: array_like, int, optional. `1-D` array of integer freguency weights; the number of times each observation vector should be repeated.
+- `aweights`: array_like, optional. `1-D` array of observation vector weights.
+These relative weights are typically large for observations considered `important` and smaller for observations considered less `important`.
+If `ddof=0` the array of weights can be used to assign probabilities to observation vectors.

 &emsp;&emsp;Returns:

 - `out`: ndarray.
 The covariance matrix of the variables.

-&emsp;&emsp;Notes: Assume that the observations are in the columns of the observation array m and let f = fweights and a = aweights for brevity.
+&emsp;&emsp;Notes: Assume that the observations are in the columns of the observation array m and let `f = fweights` and `a = aweights` for brevity.
 The steps to compute the weighted covariance are as follows:

 ``` python
 >>> w = f * a